Best practices for Exchange listings

 The data displayed is gathered from full month periods only.
 The report updates automatically by the second day of each month to show the previous month’s data.
 If your business makes any sales while it is listed on Exchange, then the information doesn't contribute to your listing's revenue figures until the start of the next month.

 If you notice that the revenue from your listing does not match other reports, then it could be because the revenue is updated at the beginning of each month.
 If you list your business midway through the month, the sales you make during that month won't be reported until the beginning of the following month.
-The sales that are calculated include also only the information that is available to Shopify and whitelisted.
-Whitelisted sales are orders that Exchange is able to verify because they were processed through your business's checkout.
+The sales that are calculated include only the information that is available to and can be verified by Shopify.
+Verified sales are orders that are made through Shopify that Exchange is able to verify.

 - ReCharge Recurring Billing & Subscriptions